learn-co-curriculum/phase-1-intro-to-debugging-readme/README.md

 allows us to check some assumptions.
 Taking Liz Lemon in the picture as an example, she'd want to know:

 1. Did the person who places order get my Mac N' Cheese order?
 2. Did the person who receives orders get my Mac N' Cheese order?
 3. Was my Mac N' Cheese order on the receipt?
 If not, problem happened _before_ this point (investigate steps 1 and 2).
 If not, problem happened after.
 4. (Judging by the fact that there are lunches on the table, clearly the order got here, was paid for, and was put on the table.
 No debugging needed)
 5. Who opened up the box of lunch orders?
-6. Did anyone in writers see my order?
+6. Did any of the writers see my order?
 7. If someone saw it, and it's not there, someone took it.
 If no one saw it, call restaurant to make sure they fulfilled the receipt.

 We can imagine that Liz could check these steps above with code:

 - Check the `Object` of `lunchOrdersForTheWriters`
 - Check the value for `lunchOrdersForTheWriters["liz"]`
-- Any `writers` `Array` element responds `truthy` to `sawOrder("Mac N Cheese")`?
+- Check whether any `writers` `Array` element responds `truthy` to `sawOrder("Mac N Cheese")`?

 Debugging the order delivery process like this is "tracing the program."